-After the discovery of EWM and two seasons of rapid response management, the HLPA contracted with SEH in the fall of 2012 to prepare a formal Aquatic Plant Management (APM) Plan for Horseshoe Lake to be completed in the spring of 2013.
-This plan is a required document if the HLPA intends to continue managing EWM.
-Once complete, the APM Plan will guide EWM and other aquatic plant management efforts for at least the next 3-5 years.
+After the discovery of EWM and two seasons of rapid response management, the HLPA contracted with SEH in the fall of 2012 to prepare a formal Aquatic Plant Management (APM) Plan for Horseshoe Lake to be completed in 2013.
+An APM Plan is required by the Wisconsin Department of Natural Resources (WDNR) if the HLPA intends to manage EWM by means other than physical removal.
+This APM Plan will guide EWM and other aquatic plant management efforts for at least the next 3-5 years.